Toruse/toruse.github.io/source/_enportfolio/14/city-look.md

     height: 284
 ---

-**City Look** - интернет-магазин одежды, обуви и аксессуаров.
+**City Look** - online store of clothing, shoes and accessories.

 ---

-Место работы
+Place of work

-* Компания _Revolife_
+* Company _Revolife_

-Проделанная работа
+Work done

-* Техническая поддержка сайта.
+* Technical support of the site.
-* Установлен и настроен новый парсер.
+* A new parser has been installed and configured.
-* Меню адаптировано для мобильных устройств.
+* Menu adapted for mobile devices.
-* Изменён шаблон главной страницы.
+* Changed the main page template.
-* Исправлен шаблон фильтров.
+* Fixed filter template.
-* Тестирование функционала.
+* Functional testing.

-Использовались технологии / инструменты
+Technologies / tools

 * PHP, HTML, CSS, JavaScript, jQuery, MySQL, Smarty, Git, NetBeans.